docxology/cohereants/markdown/07_mathematical_appendix.md

 where $\mu$ is the transition dipole moment and $\omega_{v'v''}$ is the frequency difference between vibrational states.

+**Transition Selection Rules**: For infrared transitions, $\Delta v = \pm 1$ with intensity proportional to the square of the transition dipole moment.

 ### Atmospheric Transmission Function

 The atmospheric transmission at infrared wavelengths can be modeled as: